Postman-Student-Program/postman-submission-checker-api/README.md

 #### Configure API

-Specific which Postman collection will be used to run the tests by pasting the JSON url for the end var `TEST_COLLECTION_URL`.
+Specify which Postman collection will be used to run the tests by pasting the JSON url for the end var `TEST_COLLECTION_URL`.

 #### Deploy